-3. MECHANISM FOR IDENTIFYING NEW SPECIALIST TECHNICAL COM-MITTEES
+3. MECHANISM FOR IDENTIFYING NEW SPECIALIST TECHNICAL COMMITTEES

 As part of their Terms of Reference, the General Committees shall consider the need for new tasks and include appropriate proposals in their technical reports.
-If the Advisory Council identifies a need for a new Specialist Committee when it reviews the draft recommendations of the General Committees, the Council will prepare and agree on a statement of the technical aims and objectives for the work of the Specialist Committee.
+If the Advisory Council identifies a need for a new Specialist Committee when it reviews the draft recommendations of the General Committees, the Council will prepare and agree a statement of the technical aims and objectives for the work of the Specialist Committee.

-Independent of the proposals of the General Committees, the Advisory Council will keep the requirement for Specialist Committees under continuous review.
+Independently of the proposals of the General Committees, the Advisory Council will keep under continuous review the requirement for Specialist Committees.

-When the Advisory Council has agreed on the need for a new Specialist Committee, the draft statement of technical aims and objectives will be presented to the Executive Committee for endorsement.
+When the Advisory Council has agreed the need for a new Specialist Committee, the draft statement of technical aims and objectives will be presented to the Executive Committee for endorsement.
 If the Executive Committee approves the formation of a new Specialist Committee, it will present the proposal to the Full Conference for approval.